magiclane/magiclane-maps-sdk-examples-for-flutter/README.md

 * [Center Area](center_area) - Center the camera on a specific geographic area.
 * [Center Coordinates](center_coordinates) - Show how to center the map on coordinates.
 * [Center Traffic](center_traffic) - Center the camera on traffic.
+* [Create Custom Overlay](create_custom_overlay) - Create a style with custom dataset.
+Display and interact with overlay items from the dataset.
 * [Custom Position Icon](custom_position_icon) - Show how to set a custom icon for the position tracker.
 * [Display Cursor Street Name](display_cursor_street_name) - Show street name based on tapped street.
 * [Draw Roadblock](draw_roadblock) - Draw and upload roadblocks.